microsoft/presidio/docs/development.md

    Additional installation instructions: https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv

-3. Create virtualenv for the project & Install all requirements in the Pipfile, including dev requirements Install the Python packages for the analyzer in the `presidio-analyzer` folder, run:
+3. Create virtualenv for the project and install all requirements in the Pipfile, including dev requirements.
+In the `presidio-analyzer` folder, run:

+    ```
-   `pipenv install --dev --sequential`
+    pipenv install --dev --sequential
+    ```

 4. Run all tests